UPDATE December 11, 2013: Personal statement: Dick Bernard.

 The histories of both Festival and Forum are here.

 Lynn and his spouse, Donna, still live in south Minneapolis.
 They celebrated 68 years of marriage last fall.
-Below is a photo taken September 22, 2011, at their home.
+Below are photos taken September 22, 2011, at their home; and in February, 1972.

 (click on all photos to enlarge them)